Aarception/Mo-information-security-portfolio/README.md

 The Risk Intelligence report is completed in line with my operating requirements for completing what needs to be done within the same day, if possible.

-I will set it aside for review tomorrow and possible adjustment if it becomes relevant.

 |           | ***Section***                                     | ***Contents***                                                                                                                              |
 | :-------- | :---------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------ |